Re-release this: Sonic the Hedgehog Pocket Adventure

 The Pocket Color had a promising start — they had two percent of the handheld market share in North America a couple of months after launch, which was enough for the system to be profitable for SNK — but just couldn’t gain enough traction in North America or Europe against the Game Boy Color; when SNK was purchased in 2000 by American Pachinko, the Pocket Color was no longer produced for those two markets.
 While the system lasted until 2001 in Japan, Sonic Advance, released the same year, went to Nintendo’s 32-bit Game Boy Advance, the Game Boy Color’s successor.

 The Advance games were possible because of Pocket Adventure, though.
-That was, to that point, the greatest combination of smooth and fast Sonic gameplay on a handheld, and it was also the first time that Sonic appeared on a non-Sega platform, which ended up being good practice for all involved considering what was coming.
+That was, to that point, the greatest combination of smooth and fast Sonic gameplay on a handheld, and it was also just the second time that Sonic appeared on a non-Sega platform — the first being on Tiger’s Game.com handheld — which ended up being good practice for all involved considering what was coming.
 Sonic had a bit of a redesign compared to his Genesis look, with his Pocket Adventure design being a 2D version of 3D Sonic, and working on an adaptation of an existing Sonic game helped prepare what would become Dimps for carrying over and iterating on concepts while focusing on creating something entirely new.

 And all of them have basically vanished from existence.
 There are a number of Neo Geo Pocket Color titles on the Nintendo Switch these days thanks to Neo Geo Pocket Color Selection Vol. 1 as well as a couple of scattered individual releases, but none of them is Sonic the Hedgehog Pocket Adventure.
 The Sonic Advance trilogy was not part of the slate of Wii U Virtual Console re-releases of Game Boy Advance games, and the pair of Rush games didn’t make their way onto the Wii U’s Virtual Console for DS games, either.
 Put the dual-screen Rush games on the Switch with a Flip Grip-style, vertically oriented peripheral, Sega!
 Release the Sonic Advance trilogy as a package or individually, like Konami has done for their Castlevania Advance games!
 It doesn’t always have to be just the Genesis titles put on the market again and again: there are so many other quality Sonic games out there, either to be experienced for the first time or revisited, and Sonic Pocket Adventure numbers among those.